revtpedia/Text-Extraction/README.md

 # Text-Extraction
-Extracting text from different document types
+Extracting text from different document types from local Save the textcontent as a string variable